Skip to content

 where:

-• positive values below 1.0 should reduce the probability of choosing the element
+• values below 1.0 reduce the likelihood,

 • negative values are not allowed